adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher with interests in human-computer interaction (HCI), human-centered AI, and personalization.
+I am an interdisciplinary researcher with interests in human-computer interaction (HCI), human-centered AI, and behavior science.
 Until recently, I was a Research Scientist at Spotify, where I was a member of the Human-in-the-AI (HAI) Lab.
-Broadly at Spotify, I developed and studied human evaluation methods for generative AI, interactive recommender systems, and content understanding approaches to help smaller creators (and newer content) grow their audience.
+Broadly at Spotify, I developed and studied human evaluation methods for generative AI, interactive recommender systems, and content understanding approaches to help smaller creators (and newer content) succeed on the platform.
 I completed my PhD in Personal Health Informatics from Khoury College of Computer Sciences and Bouve College of Health Sciences at Northeastern University, Boston, MA.
-My PhD research focused on improving experience sampling methods to gather large-scale temporally dense behavioral information in real-world settings.
+My PhD research introduced a novel experience sampling method using Smartwatches to gather large-scale temporally dense behavioral information in real-world settings.
 In addition, I have built open-source tools to conduct multi-level modeling and perform data annotation on high-frequency longitudinal mobile data.

-**I am actively looking for new product-oriented research and/or applied data science opportunities.**
+**I am actively looking for new product-oriented research opportunities.**

 Publications
 ------